Clark–Wilson model: Origin

 The model was described in a 1987 paper (A Comparison of Commercial and Military Computer Security Policies) by David D. Clark and David R. Wilson.
 The paper develops the model as a way to formalize the notion of information integrity, especially as compared to the requirements for multilevel security (MLS) systems described in the Orange Book.
 Clark and Wilson argue that the existing integrity models such as Biba (read-up/write-down) were better suited to enforcing data integrity rather than information confidentiality.
 The Biba models are more clearly useful in, for example, banking classification systems to prevent the untrusted modification of information and the tainting of information at higher classification levels.
 In contrast, Clark-Wilson is more clearly applicable to business and industry processes in which the integrity of the information content is paramount at any level of classification (although the authors stress that all three models are obviously of use to both government and industry organizations).

 Basic principles

 According to Stewart and Chapple's CISSP Study Guide Sixth Edition, the Clark–Wilson model uses a multi-faceted approach in order to enforce data integrity.
 Instead of defining a formal state machine, the model defines each data item and allows modifications through only a small set of programs.
 The model uses a three-part relationship of subject/program/object (where program is interchangeable with transaction) known as a triple or an access control triple.
 Within this relationship, subjects do not have direct access to objects.
 Objects can only be accessed through programs.
-Look here to see how this differs from other access control models.

 The model's enforcement and certification rules define data items and processes that provide the basis for an integrity policy.
 The core of the model is based on the notion of a transaction.